• EN

 It is crucial that every organisation reduces its emissions in line with the climate challenge.
 This is what has motivated governments to review their ambitions for 2030 and 2050.

-At the European level, the Council and the Parliament have recently expressed their support for the Commission’s proposal to increase the EU’s greenhouse gas emission reduction target from -40% to -55% by 2030 (compared to 19901), in order to achieve climate neutrality for the Union by 2050.
-Once enshrined in law, this legally binding target will be broken down into sub-targets for the EU Emissions Trading Scheme (ETS) and for each Member State for non-ETS sectors (effort sharing).
-The Commission will also present a series of proposals to adapt the European legal framework to comply with these new targets2.
+At the European level, EU’s greenhouse gas emission reduction target from -40% to -55% by 2030 (compared to 19901) is in effect as the European Climate Law, in order to achieve climate neutrality for the Union by 2050.
+This legally binding target will be broken down into sub-targets for the EU Emissions Trading Scheme (ETS) and for each Member State for non-ETS sectors (effort sharing).
+The Commission presents a series of proposals to adapt the European legal framework to comply with these new targets.

-At the federal level, the government has aligned itself with the European ambition (-55% by 2030), while also confirming the complete phase-out of nuclear power by 2025, which could temporarily increase the carbon intensity of domestic electricity at that time.
+At the federal level, the government has aligned itself with the European ambition (-55% by 2030).

 At the regional level, the Walloon Region has already formally announced its ambition to achieve a 55% reduction in greenhouse gases by 2030 (compared to 1990) and carbon neutrality by 2050.
 A citizens’ panel has recently been set up to formulate proposals to achieve these goals, alongside experts and administrations.
-The Flemish Region is aiming for an 85% reduction in greenhouse gas emissions by 2050 (compared to 2005), and has confirmed its ambition to move towards ‘total climate neutrality’.
-The Brussels-Capital Region has set itself the goal of reducing greenhouse gas emissions by at least 40% by 2030 (compared to 2005) and is committed to approaching the European objective of carbon neutrality by 20503.
+The Flemish Region is aiming for an 40% reduction in greenhouse gas emissions by 2030, and has confirmed its ambition to move towards ‘total climate neutrality’.
+The Brussels-Capital Region has set itself the goal of reducing greenhouse gas emissions by at least 40% by 2030 (compared to 2005) and is committed to approaching the European objective of carbon neutrality by 2050.

 Science-Based Targets (SBT)